Updated: April 19, 2022

 As the name suggests, this is the most extensive level of cover available.
 Fully comprehensive car insurance covers the driver(s) named on the policy for damage to their own vehicle as well as any suffered to any third parties as a result of an accident or vandalism.
 This is in addition to any damage caused as a result of a fire or theft.

 Some fully comprehensive policies also cover the driver to use another vehicle – but not all do.
-If you’d like to know more about the different types of car insurance available in the UK, make an enquiry and we can arrange for an insurance expert to get in touch.
+If you’d like to know more about the different types of car insurance available, make an enquiry and we can arrange for an insurance expert to get in touch.

 Car insurance providers will also allow for a whole range of additional features which you can usually select from including: